awsdocs/aws-kms-developer-guide/doc_source/programming-keys.md

 To enable a disabled customer master key \(CMK\), use the [EnableKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_EnableKey.html) operation\.

 In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.

+For help with enabling and disabling CMKs in the AWS KMS console, see [Enabling and Disabling Keys](enabling-keys.md)\.

 ------
 #### [ Java ]